envisioning/vocab/vocab/Perceptron.md

 ---
 category: CORE, ARCH
+generality:
+- 0.872
+- 0.845
+- 0.82
+- 0.798
+- 0.776
+- 0.752
+- 0.73
 slug: perceptron
 summary: Model in neural networks designed to perform binary classification tasks by mimicking the decision-making process of a single neuron.
 title: Perceptron
 ---